Sustainability-related disclosures

 SFDR MEII

-Companies report to Norselab on impact-related metrics and sustainability risks on a quarterly basis.
+Companies report to Norselab on impact-related metrics.
 Furthermore, we monitor companies regularly through Board participation and dialogues with the company’s management.
 Specifically:

 Methodologies

-To ensure a solid foundation for investment decisions, our approach aims to build the most complete picture of a company’s impacts, as well as risks.
+To ensure a solid foundation for investment decisions, our approach aims to build the most complete picture of a company’s current and potential, positive and negative impacts.
 This means using multiple lenses in our assessments of companies.
-To date, our approach consists of the following lenses, including the SDGs:
+To date, our approach consists of the following lenses:

 • Net impact quantification: We quantify both positive and negative impacts of companies’ products and services to provide a net impact score.

-• EU regulatory assessments: We screen and assess companies based on the Principal Adverse Impact indicators defined by the SFDR, and perform assessments for potential eligibility and alignment with the EU Taxonomy.
+• EU regulatory assessments: We screen and assess companies based on the Principal Adverse Impact indicators defined by the SFDR, assess compliance on good governance principles, and perform assessments for potential eligibility and alignment with the EU Taxonomy.

 • Operational risk assessments: We seek to uncover operational risks and strengths, to ensure that companies operate responsibly and sustainably.
 This includes mapping potential gaps to fill.